zgsrc/fincal/README.md

 ### Market calendar and trading hours.

-Support for equity markets in:
+Support for equity markets from 2015 until 2020 in:
 * New York
 * London
 * Paris